 - their guaranteed working hours, if you have concluded an minimum-maximum employment contract

 If you have excluded the obligation to pay wages if no work is available, you are exempt from paying your employees.
-However, on-call employees are always entitled to a 3 hours pay when called upon even if they work less.
+However, on-call employees are always entitled to at least 3 hours' pay when called upon even if they work less.